 MoAD provides one hour facilitated tours for both children and adults at all developmental and cognitive levels.
 Tours are led by experienced tour guides who are trained to facilitate active conversations and encourage critical thinking skills.
 Tours include some time with the Permanent Exhibits abut are primarily focused on the Current Exhibition (this exhibition changes a few times per year).
 Each tour is tailored to the ages of the visitors and include age-appropriate interactive materials.

-Behind the Lens: Girls of Color and the Media (BTL)
+Behind the Lens: Girls of Color in the Media (BTL)

 MoAD's program Behind the Lens: Girls of Color in the Media is a Smithsonian Youth Access partner of the Smithsonian Center for Folklife and Cultural Heritage program Will to Adorn.
 Youth programs around the nation and the Caribbean are participating in a global movement to examine research and celebrate the innovative ways we bring beauty to the various areas in our lives.
 In 1934 Zora Neale Hurston, renowned anthropologist and folklorist, observed that "the will to adorn" is one of the primary characteristics of African American expression.
 Ms. Hurston was referring to writing, but our will to adorn is grounded in the history of African-descended populations in the United States and throughout the African Diaspora, visible in dress, speech, music, food and the like.